vnsny-bia/VisitContactTrace/README.md

 <img src="./inst/www/ct-main.PNG" width="1200" align="center"/>

+## Exit/Reload data <a name="exitapp"></a>

+In the top right-hand corner of the application (the small down arrow icon), you'll find a drop-down menu that contains options for exiting the application or reloading the screen to upload a new dataset.
+It is best to exit the application by clicking on "Exit" in this window because this correctly closes the VisitContactTrace application from the R session.

 # The Output/Results <a name="results"></a>

 When you hit the "run" button, all results will appear on the right-hand panel of the application.
 There are three results tabs: Plot, Contact Lists, and Visit Details.